MrInanimated/bp-overlay/themes/README.md

 ```

 #### `image` object ####
-A `image` object goes in the `images` object (naming things is hard, okay?) and can contain three values:
+An `image` object goes in the `images` object (naming things is hard, okay?) and can contain three values:

 `src`
 Specifies the source of your image.